-If you do not receive a confirmation e-mail, please e-mail competitions@inta.org or call +1-212-642-1707.
-The confirmation email will only be sent to the Team Leader.
+If you do not receive a confirmation e-mail, please e-mail competitions@inta.org.
+The confirmation e-mail will only be sent to the Team Leader.
 Please note that the Team Leader is the person who registered your team for the Competition.

 Any substitution of team members must be made by 5:00 P.M.
-U.S. Eastern Time, January 5, 2021, the date briefs are due.
+U.S. Eastern Time, Friday, January 5, 2024, the date briefs are due.
 There shall be no replacement of team members after filing of briefs except with the express written consent of the Project Team.